mellaadaktary/assignment3/README.md

 Now everything should be running smoothly.

-Why is it important to use a seperate server block file instead of modifying the main `nginx.conf` file directly?

 # Task4

 For this task we are going to configure and set up the `ufw` firewall we need to allow ssh connections and set a connection limit